ArendJan/Ign-gazebo-AttachablePlugin/README.md

 # Installation

-0. Clone the version of [this](https://github.com/gazebosim/ros_gz_project_template/)  repository correspond to your gazebo version
+0. Clone the version of [this](https://github.com/gazebosim/ros_gz_project_template/)  repository corresponding to your gazebo version

 For example:
 ```bash